JShanika/INFOTC1000---Final-Project/DND5E_Rules.md

 caverns underground.
 On the smallest scale, it could mean one character pulling a lever in a dungeon room to see what happens.

+>**Social Interaction-** Features the adventurers talking to someone (or something) else.
+It might mean demanding that a captured scout reveal the secret entrance to the goblin lair, getting information from a rescued prisoner, pleading for mercy from an orc chieftain, or persuading a talkative magic mirror to show a distant location to the adventurers.

+>**Combat-** Involves characters
+and other creatures swinging weapons, casting spells, maneuvering for position, and so on—all in an effort to defeat their opponents, whether that means killing every enemy, taking captives, or forcing a rout.
+Combat is the most structured element of a D&D session, with creatures taking turns to make sure that everyone gets a chance to act.
+Even in the context of a pitched battle, there’s still plenty of opportunity for adventurers to attempt wacky stunts like surfing down a flight of stairs on a shield, to examine the environment (perhaps by pulling a mysterious lever), and to interact with other creatures, including allies, enemies, and neutral parties.

 ## D&D Stats and Ability Scores